Thrishanth237/Ex.No.9.PE/README.md

 # Observations

-1. Basic prompts produce only a general representation of autonomous driving.
+1. Basic prompts produce only a general representation of drone delivery.
-2. Adding vehicle behavior improves motion realism.
+2. Adding drone movement improves motion realism.
-3. Describing road conditions helps establish a realistic driving environment.
+3. Describing the package helps establish the delivery concept.
-4. Specifying the camera perspective makes the generated video more similar to automotive footage.
+4. Describing buildings and roads creates a realistic urban environment.
-5. Describing surrounding traffic improves scene realism.
+5. Specifying the camera perspective makes the generated video more similar to aerial footage.
 6. Lighting instructions help reproduce the daytime appearance.
-7. Explicitly mentioning the absence of a visible driver helps communicate the autonomous-driving concept.
+7. Describing the delivery action improves the overall scene.
-8. Negative prompts can reduce distorted vehicles and unrealistic movements.
+8. Negative prompts can reduce distorted drones and unrealistic movements.
 9. Detailed prompts provide better control over the generated scene.
 10. Multiple iterations may be required to achieve a close visual match.